 Meet the experts

-The SpeechPathology.com course library is developed and overseen by an experienced team of certified SLPs, who are recognized industry experts.
+The robust SpeechPathology.com course library is developed and overseen by an experienced team of speech-language pathologists and industry professionals.

 Stacy L. Williams